Have you ever wondered about becoming an investor in a private company? If yes, you might want to read on till the end.

 Where there are tons of ways to do this, investing in a private company could be one of the best things.

 Recently, I happened to learn a little about Warren Edward Buffett.
 I was impressed to know that he made his first investment at the age of 15 in 1945.
 He, with a friend, invested $25 in a pinball machine and placed it in a local barbershop.
 And within months, he made several more machines.

 Buffett’s life is very inspirational, especially for investors.
 So, if you too wish to become an investor, let’s jump into the idea of investing in a private business like a pro.

 There are tons of private and small businesses always looking for investors.
 There could be a local department store near you that might accept your investment on a fixed-term basis.

-To find companies looking for investors, CrunchBase is one best platform.
+CrunchBase is an effective place to find investment companies.
 They help you meet companies looking for investment and share relevant data to help you invest in a business.

 If you find a company worthy of investment but not listed on CrunchBase, you could perform detailed research to find more about that company.
 Get the below information in hand before investing:

 - Which industry does the company operate in?